kubeflow/examples/pipelines/components/sklearn/README.md

 ### Input
 * `estimator_name`: The name of the estimator as it appears in the list above.
-* `training_data_path`: path to the training csv file.
+* `training_data_path`: Path to the training csv file.
 It can be the path to a local file, or a file in a GCS bucket.
 The code expects the csv file to have no headers; and the target to be the first column, followed by the features.
-* `test_data_path`: [optional] path to the test csv file, with a format similar to the training data file.
+* `test_data_path`: [optional] Path to the test csv file, with a format similar to the training data file.
-* `output_dir`: path to the output directory.
+* `output_dir`: Path to the output directory.
+* `with-header`: Indicates that the train and test datasets have headers.
+Otherwise it is assumed that the input files have no headers.
 * You may also pass the hyperparameters just like another argument.
 For instance, `--alpha 0.8` creates a hyperparameter named `alpha` with the value of `0.8` and passes it to the estimator.

 #### Example: